rqreyes/divvi/README.md

 ### People

-Add names and select the items that belong to each person by clicking on the list icon.
-Select the items for the chosen person by toggling the checkmark on the left side of each item.
+Add names and select the items for each person by clicking on the list icon.
+Choose the items with a checkmark on the left side of each item.

-Click on the "Done" button at the top of the receipt or the checkmark button where the list icon used to be.
+Then click on the "Done" button at the bottom.

 ### Difference